electricimp/STN1110/README.md

 Two classes are implemented for interacting with the STN1110 over UART.

 1. `STN1110`: a low level wrapper for executing commands over UART and reading back results from the STN1110
-3. `VehicleInterface`: a high level interface for accessing common vehicle data like speed, RPM, temperatures or other OBD-II PIDs.
+3. `VehicleInterface`: a high level interface for accessing common vehicle data like speed, RPM, temperatures or other arbitrary OBD-II PIDs.

 ## Examples